-Though it may be ubiquitous in music today, sampling records has a rich history whose stretch back to underground music scenes and is arguably one of the more innovative advances in the contemporary music scene.
+Though it may be ubiquitous in music today, sampling records has a rich history that stretches back to the birth of underground genres such as hip hop and house music and is arguably one of the more innovative advances in the contemporary music scene.

 But how did a seemingly obscure approach to music creation become one of the most popular elements that we can hear across genres and cultures?

 The Origins Of Sampling